cfe-lab/Kive/INSTALL.md

 You may also wish to modify the `TIME_ZONE` setting to your region, although this localization is not strictly necessary.

-It's easiest to leave `DEBUG` set to `True`, but that can consume a lot of memory after you run several pipelines.
-If you want to process a lot of data in your development environment, you will probably need to set it to `False`.
-However, that means you'll have to set `ALLOWED_HOSTS` to `['localhost']`.
-When you launch the server, you'll also need to call `./manage.py runserver --insecure`.
+It's easiest to leave `DEBUG` set to `True` for developer workstations.
+In production, definitely set it to `False`.
+However, that means you'll have to set `ALLOWED_HOSTS` to `['your-domain.com']`, or `['localhost']` for a developer workstation.
+When you launch the server on a developer workstation that's not in debug mode, you'll also need to call `./manage.py runserver --insecure`.
 That lets it serve static files.

 #### Enabling Kive to run code as an unprivileged user